-During the start of each block, the ISP Coordinator and/or faculty make a presentation to incoming students regarding the services offered by the department, how to easily file a report of crime or other incident (via the "Report It" tool), specialized information on the campus' sexual misconduct policy, emergency contact numbers, and the University's emergency alert system.
+During each graduate and undergraduate program orientation (Fall and Spring), Campus Safety personnel make a presentation to incoming students regarding the services offered by the department, how to easily file a report of crime or other incident (via the "Report It" tool), specialized information on the campus' sexual misconduct policy, emergency contact numbers, and the University's emergency alert system.
 Students are encouraged to further explore the "Campus Safety" page on MySCU for other helpful information including the most recent Annual Security Reports and the Daily Crime Logs maintained by Campus Safety.